Underwater Ecosystems Hawaii

 The Ocean Needs OUR Help!

 Help Protect our Ocean - Coral reefs are sometimes called the rain-forests of the sea!
 They cover only a tiny area of the ocean and provide a habitat for a quarter of the ocean animals.
 Unfortunately, the coral reef ecosystems are fragile and delicate the balance between the coral algae fish and animals that live there.
 Also, they are easily disrupted.
 Over-fishing by humans, ocean pollution, and warming temperatures have all put the world's coral reefs at risk.
 Right now, more than half of the world's reef systems are in danger of destruction and if nothing changes then within 15 years… nearly all the coral in the world will be in danger of dying and disappearing.
 Fortunately, there are some simple things you can do to help protect coral reefs.
 Please be careful not to waste water or pour chemicals down your drain, because eventually the water you use will reach the ocean and increase pollution.
-This can already be seen taking place on Oahu, HI.
+This can already be seen taking place Oahu, Hawaii.
 Also, please make sure to pick up trash that you see on the ground and recycle.
 Anything you can do to prevent the garbage from finding its way into the water.
-Most importantly, make sure people know that you want to protect the coral reefs, so when we make decisions about how to take care of our world, we will make choices that will protect the reefs!
+We are currently working with a Hawaii Fundraising Company, all proceeds will go to keeping our beaches and reefs clean.
+Please make sure people know that you want to protect the coral reefs, so when we make decisions about how to take care of our world, we will make choices that will protect the reefs!